MicrosoftDocs/microsoft-salescopilot-docs/articles/personal-app.md

 ---
-title: Copilot for Sales personal app
+title: Microsoft 365 Copilot for Sales personal app
 description: Learn about the Copilot for Sales personal app and how to share feedback from the app. ms.date: 04/29/2024 ms.topic: article